-Brand marketing is marketing for your story not your products or services.
+Brand marketing refers to marketing for your story not your products or services.
 Selling who you are and what you stand for.
 It’s the communication of your company’s unique purpose and drive to an audience that is likely to benefit from your products or services.
 Your brand is what makes you different.

 Brand marketing is also about finding your tribe, the right fit of customers for what you have to sell.
 It’s not about tricking people into buying from you because you have celebrity endorsement.
 Such trickery or having a ‘fad’ aspect to your business cannot last and is therefore not a true part of your brand.
 Your business must have a genuine purpose for existing, which is with you forevermore.